 Retail is still ground zero for mobile impact.

-It’s not just the overall trend of consumers spending more time on their phones, it’s also that they’re doing a lot of research and browsing when in a store as they shop.
+It’s not just the overall trend of consumers spending more time on their phones, it’s also that they’re doing a lot of when in a store as they shop.

 The amount of time spent on desktop over the last two years has decreased by 1% in the U.S., based on the latest comScore stats.
 But during that same time, mobile time spent has increased 78%.

 Consumers spend 60% of their shopping time on mobile devices, but that’s mostly for product research, comparison shopping and browsing.
 When it comes to an actual online retail purchase, 84% of the dollars go to desktop.